pmjones/AutoShell/README.md

 ### Adding Options

-To enable options on the command, create a class that extends _Options_, using `#[Option]` attributes on constructor-promoted properties.
-Then add that _Options_ class to the `__invoke()` parameters to make those options available to the command logic.
+To enable options on the command, create a class that implements the _Options_ marker interface, using `#[Option]` attributes on constructor-promoted properties.
+Then add that _Options_ implementation to the `__invoke()` parameters to make those options available to the command logic.

 First, open a file at `src/Project/Cli/Command/HelloOptions` and add the following code: